LaskaKit/TSL2561-Luminosity-Sensor/README.md

 Another solder bridge determines whether the pull-up resistors will be connected to the I2C bus or not.
 By default, the resistors are connected.
 If you want to remove them, just cut the path between the solder bridges.

+## You can buy this module on https://www.laskakit.cz/laskakit-tsl2561-snimac-intenzity-osvetleni/

 Supported libraries in Arduino IDE are</br>
 https://github.com/sparkfun/SparkFun_TSL2561_Arduino_Library</br>
 https://github.com/adafruit/TSL2561-Arduino-Library</br>